isuihko/selolaskuri/README.md

 New refactored version of Selolaskuri!
 Now all Selolaskuri's versions are under same Visual Studio's solution:
 - Selolaskuri which is WinForms version and desktop application
-- Selolaskuri.WPF, user interface created with WPF/XAML and is a desktop application.
+- Selolaskuri.WPF, user interface created with WPF/XAML (WPF is newer than WinForms) and is a desktop application.
 More in https://github.com/isuihko/SelolaskuriWPF
 - Selolaskuri.XBAP, user interface created with WPF/XAML and is a web application with the limit that it runs only in IE browser.
 More in https://github.com/isuihko/isuihko.github.io including executable.

-To choose, which of the applications to run in Visual Studio, go to Solution Explorer, right click Project's name, Set as StartUp Project and then click Start
+To choose, which of the application to run in Visual Studio, go to Solution Explorer, right click Project's name, Set as StartUp Project and then click Start.

-Version history hightlights:
+Version history highlights:
 - 10.-19.6.2018 A lot of code refactoring to make automatic unit testing possible.
 Separated checking of input and calculations (i.e. business logic) from the form.
 Unit tests are now in Selolaskuri.Tests and it makes testing of the  input checking and calculations easy.
 Checked the calculations and usage of temporary variables and cleaned and documented the code a lot.
 - 4.8.2018: Added support for CSV format (comma-separated values).
 Also Java version is up-to-date.
 - 11.8.2018: Uses clipboard.
 Edit-menu with cut, copy and paste for handing opponents list.
 Handy with CSV format.